PtrTo-Archit/Evolution-in-CPP/README.md

 ## 🚀 How to use
 Each file is a standalone C++ solution.
 I include the problem link and the Time/Space complexity in the comments at the top of each file.
+## IMPORTANT NOTES.
+1. Use boolalpha to print true or false instead of 1 and 0.